Skip to main content

 Fill in the fields as you desire.
 Then, click the Create button to create the Smart Alert

 The Smart Alert dialog will close and you'll be back in the context of your application.
-To see the Smart Alert that you just created, click on the Smart Alerts tab at the top of the screen.
+You'll see a notification letting you know your Smart Alert has been created.

 3.3: Create a Static Threshold (Event)